DanteAlighierin/foot/README.md

 compiled with gcc instead of clang.
 A profile-guided gcc build can be more than twice as fast as a clang build.

+**Note** GCC 10.1 has a performance regression that affects foot.
+A GPO build is about 30-40% slower with GCC 10.1 compared with GCC 9.3.

 ## Installing